dahadaller/amsterdam/index.md

 - In the morning, take the train together from Almere to the Amsterdam Zuid station.
 - Once there, I can use my ID to rent the first two bikes for you.
 (I'll need to leave you the ID for the day)
 - After this, I'll make my way to work.
-To get a third bike, you can go to the nearby [Black Bikes rental](https://black-bikes.com/bike/pedal-brake-bike/) ([google maps link](https://g.page/BBzuida?share)) (note need passport and 50 euro cash deposit)
+To get a third bike, you can go to the nearby [Black Bikes rental](https://black-bikes.com/bike/pedal-brake-bike/) ([google maps link](https://g.page/BBzuida?share)).
+You need a passport and 50 euro cash deposit, or a credit card to rent bikes in Amsterdam.